-- This ELISA assay can be used for rabbit serum or plasma samples. - All blood components and biological materials should be handled as potentially hazardous.
-Follow universal precautions when handling and disposing of infectious agents. - 100 μl of sample or standard is required per well.
+- This ELISA assay can be used for human serum and plasma.
+Other biological fluids such as cerebrospinal fluid, urine, and milk samples have not been tested. - All blood components and biological materials should be handled as potentially hazardous.
+Follow universal precautions when handling and disposing of infectious agents.

-- Samples must be assayed in duplicate each time the assay is performed. - Store samples to be assayed within 24 hours at 2-8°C. For long-term storage, aliquot and freeze samples at -70°C. Avoid repeated freeze-thaw cycles when storing samples. - If particulates are present in samples, centrifuge prior to analysis. - If blood samples are clotted, grossly hemolyzed, lipemic, or the integrity of the sample is of concern, make a note on the Plate Template and interpret results with caution.
+- 100 μl of sample or standard is required per well. - Samples must be assayed in duplicate each time the assay is performed. - Store samples to be assayed within 24 hours at 2-8°C. For long-term storage, aliquot and freeze samples at -70°C. Avoid repeated freeze-thaw cycles when storing samples. - If particulates are present in samples, centrifuge prior to analysis. - If blood samples are clotted, grossly hemolyzed, lipemic, or the integrity of the sample is of concern, make a note on the Plate Template and interpret results with caution.